It's the music. It's the musicians.

 Turner is a native New Yorker who has appeared with orchestras and chamber ensembles throughout the United States.
 She has performed with New Mexico Symphony Orchestra, Santa Fe Symphony, and Albuquerque Chamber Soloists.
 She is co-founder (with husband, Guillermo Figueroa) and Artistic Director of Festival de Musica Rondeña in Albuquerque, New Mexico.

-Ukens has spent much of his career as an active chamber musician, soloist, and orchestral performer throughout the Southwest, but took up the position of fourth horn in the Sarasota Orchestra in the fall of 2018.
-Prior to moving to Florida, Nathan held the positions of principal horn of The Santa Fe Symphony and second horn in the New Mexico Philharmonic.
-As Company Manager of Chatter, an Albuquerque based chamber music organization putting on 60+ weekly concerts a year in the Albuquerque and Santa Fe area, Nathan appeared as a soloist and chamber musician and became a fixture of the Albuquerque chamber music stage.
-He has appeared as a soloist with the Santa Fe Symphony, the New Mexico Philharmonic, the New Mexico Symphonic Choir, and the Albuquerque Philharmonic.
-In addition to his Master of Music from Southern Methodist University, where he studied with Gregory Hustis, Ukens holds a Bachelor of Music from Oklahoma State University.
+Ukens currently holds the position of third horn in the Rochester Philharmonic Orchestra.
+Prior to this appointment, Ukens spent much of his career as an active chamber musician, soloist, and orchestral performer throughout the Southwest.
+Before moving to Rochester, Nathan held the positions of fourth horn in the Sarasota Orchestra, principal horn in the Santa Fe Symphony and second horn in the New Mexico philharmonic.
+As a soloist, Nathan has appeared with the Santa Fe Symphony, the New Mexico Philharmonic, the New Mexico Symphonic Chorus and the Albuquerque Philharmonic.
+In addition to his Master of Music from Southern Methodist University, where he studied with Gregory Hustis, Ukens holds a Bachelors of Music from Oklahoma State University.